yakworks/gorm-tools/docs/queries-mango.md

 ### Fetching a list of all records:

-> NOTE: This method holds all rows in memory, so this should not be used if there is going to be large number of rows.
+> :memo: This method holds all rows in memory, so this should not be used if there is going to be large number of rows.

 ```groovy